ENGLAND - University of Westminster

 • Student Visa

-Students will be required to have a "Short Term Study Visa" to study in the UK for the semester.
-Students must have a valid passport that expires no sooner than 6 months past the end of the exchange experience to apply for the visa and should be prepared to show that they have access to sufficient funds to cover their costs for the semester as part of the visa application process.
-Accepted students will be sent a letter of invitation from Westminster to present to the immigration authorities.
-For further visa information, please see: https://www.westminster.ac.uk/international/visas-and-advice/visas/short-term-study-visa.
+Students applying for a visa should be prepared to show that they have access to sufficient funds to cover their costs for the semester as part of the visa application process.
+For further visa information, please see: https://www.gov.uk/guidance/apply-for-an-electronic-travel-authorisation-eta